Titus Sinclair Barnes

 Visitation will be from 10 a.m. to 4 p.m.
 Tuesday at the funeral home, 746 W. 22nd.
 A memorial service will be conducted at 7 p.m.
 Tuesday at the Williams Temple Woodard Cathedral Church of God in Christ, 2524 Delano.
 Visitation begins at 6 p.m.
 The funeral will be held at 11 a.m.
 Wednesday at the Williams Temple Woodard Cathedral Church of God in Christ, 2524 Delano.

-- He was buried at Golden Gate Cemetery in Houston, Harris County, Texas.
+- He was interred at Golden Gate Cemetery, Houston, Harris County, Texas.

 - Last Edited: 27 Aug 2013